maiba-engineering/nn-from-scratch/README.md

 ## Stack

 - Python 3.10+
-- PyTorch (only for 02_bigram onwards — micrograd is pure Python)
+- PyTorch (only for 02_bigram onwards, micrograd is pure Python)
-- No HuggingFace, no high-level libraries
+- No high-level libraries

 ## References